-The Water Authority plans are developed in consultation with local water agencies, and reflect local agencies' water planning and projects.
+The Water Authority plans are developed in consultation with its member agencies, and reflect local agencies' water planning and projects.
 Table 7-3 identifies local water agencies that have developed UWMPs, water or recycled water master plans, or watershed sanitary survey assessments.
-All listed local agency UWMPs were updated in 2010, and each of the local agency UWMPs address the same regional themes presented in the Water Authority's 2010 Urban Water Management Plan.
+All listed local agency UWMPs were updated in 2015 and 2016, and each of the local agency UWMPs address the same regional themes presented in the Water Authority's 2015 Urban Water Management Plan.